Steve Hofmeyr

-Hofmeyr married Janine van der Vyver on 26 January 2014.
-In 2008, van der Vyver, a fitness instructor, revealed they had been seeing each other for 10 years.
-Their daughter, Romy Lee, was born 19 June 2017.
+Steve Hofmeyr (born 29 August 1964) is a South African musician, writer and actor known for his prominence in the Afrikaans music scene.
+Outside of music, he is best known for his long-running role as Doug Durand on Egoli: Place of Gold, as well as his controversial statements and turbulent private life.

-Hofmeyr's grandfather, Steve Hofmeyr Sr., was a leader in the Ossewabrandwag.
+Early life and education

-Hofmyer is also an outspoken Christian.
-He served the compulsory two years of military service required in South Africa at the time.
+Hofmeyr was born on 29 August 1964 in Pretoria, the eldest of five boys to parents Stephanus Johannes Hofmeyr and Catharina Olivier.
+His grandfather whom he is named after, Steve Hofmeyr Sr., was a leader in the Ossewabrandwag.
+Receiving his primary school education in Pretoria and Hennenman, he later attended Grey College in Bloemfontein and underwent compulsory military service for two years following graduation.
+He studied drama at the Technikon Pretoria, but dropped out in 1986 to focus on his acting career.

-Controversies
+Controversies and legal issues

 News Cafe Controversy

 In January 2007, there were reports that one branch of the News Cafe restaurant chain would not play Hofmeyr's song "Pampoen".
 The managing director of the company that owns the franchise denies that this is company policy and points out that many Afrikaans acts, such as Karen Zoid and Arno Carstens have performed at News Cafe.

 Racism

 On 12 May 2011, Hofmeyr released the lyrics to his new song called "Ons sal dit oorleef", which means "We will survive this".
 The song is controversial, because Hofmeyr threatened to include the ethnic slur "kaffir" in the lyrics of the song.

 Hofmeyr removed the offensive word in his song, citing that the word would offend his black friends and colleagues.

 In 2011, he made public that he supports the Afrikaner advocacy group "Expedition for Afrikaner Self-Determination" (Onafhanklike Afrikaner Selfbeskikkingsekspedisie, OASE).

-Hofmeyr was heavily criticised after performing the former South African national anthem, Die Stem, at a cultural festival known as Innibos in Nelspruit in July 2014.
+Hofmeyr was heavily criticised after performing the former South African national anthem, Die Stem, at the Innibos cultural festival in Nelspruit in July 2014.
 He went on to perform the anthem on international tours, and encouraged white South Africans to continue singing it, stating that it did not contain any form of hate speech.

 In October 2014, Hofmeyr wrote and published a tweet stating that he believed that black South Africans were the "architects of apartheid" on his public Twitter account.
 This prompted a significant public backlash.
 One of Hofmeyr's critics was puppeteer Conrad Koch through his puppet Chester Missing, who launched a campaign calling on companies to stop sponsoring Hofmeyr.
 On 27 November 2014, Hofmeyr failed to acquire a final protection order against Koch and his puppet in the Randburg Magistrate's Court.

 Hofmeyr has given statements indicative of apartheid denialism, leading various journalists and political analysts to label him a "disgrace to South Africa".